 Growing up, fresh vegetables, a handful of raw nuts, or even a bowl of lentil soup were my regular after-school snacks.
-Three times per week, my family ate fish or seafood for dinner, often with a side of rice and a fresh chopped salad.
-Yes, we ate chicken and meat, mostly lamb.
+Two times per week, my family ate fish or seafood for dinner, often with a side of rice or grains and a fresh chopped salad.
+We ate other forms of lean protein like poultry, moderately.
+Red meats on occasion.
 I would be lying if I said chocolate, cakes and pastries never made an appearance, I mean hello baklava!
 But a piece of fresh fruit or dried fruit was a more regular dessert choice.

 With all the variety on the Mediterranean food pyramid, it’s really hard to think that my family is following a “diet,” right?
 There are no food restrictions in the Mediterranean diet.
 Everything is pretty much allowed.

 But if you look closely at the Mediterranean food pyramid, you’ll quickly notice that it focuses on grains and vegetables; dairy; fiber and lean proteins from nuts and seafood, and far less on fatty meats.
 Olive oil is also a main source of fat (almost every recipe here on the blog has olive oil as an ingredient).
-And yes, thank goodness, we get a daily glass of red wine (or two, if you were me)!
+And yes, thank goodness, we can have a little wine!

 We can certainly dedicate another whole post to the Mediterranean diet alone, but the key is in balancing your meals according to the Mediterranean food pyramid.
 Eat more of what’s at the wide base of the pyramid; less and less of the items toward the top of the pyramid.
 Of course, pay attention to portion sizes; there is no “supersize meals” in the Mediterranean lifestyle.